aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartPoint/GetOnCategoryAxisPointYPx/_index.md

 ## GetOnCategoryAxisPointYPx function

-Gets y-coordinate of the point on category axis after calls Chart.Calculate() method.
-Only applies to Area chart.
+Gets y-coordinate of the point on category axis after calling the Chart.Calculate() method.Only applies to Area chart.

 ```go